Blue Mountains Grammar School: History

 BMGS was founded in 1918 as Blue Mountains Church of England Boys Grammar School, in Springwood.
 It was a boarding school and the property was known as "Homedale", located near Homedale Street, Springwood.
 The Founding Headmaster was E.K.
 Deane and the first pastoral House formed in the School bears his name.
 Ken Deane's reasons for founding the school are uncertain, but it is believed that it was developed for the purpose of giving an education to children boarders in the central west and north west of the state.
 From this grounding Deane built the school into a multi-classroom premises in Springwood, which throughout the 1920s saw successes in student numbers and education initiatives.

 By 1930, however, the school faced considerable hurdles to keep going.
 A decline in enrolments occurred between 1930 and 1934, such that membership numbers, approximately 55 in 1929, had declined to 24 in the second term of 1932, Deane struggled to keep the school alive, and in desperation lowered boarding fees to a pound a day, and making ends meet by growing his own food.
 By 1933 enrolments had grown to 45, but there was a backlog of debt that was built up from the school during that troublesome period.

-During the war years, the number of enrolments at the school kept up quite well, given that most parents wanted to send their children out of the Sydney area.
-This period also meant the end of Ken Deane's long career as headmaster of the school.
-Deane had seen the school turn from a one-classroom premises to a medium-sized school with vibrant sporting, educative and community facilities.
+During the war years, the number of enrolments at the school kept up, noting that most parents wanted to send their children out of the Sydney area.
+This period also meant the end of Ken Deane's career as headmaster of the school.
 His son, John Deane, succeeded him in 1945.
 John was confronted upon his arrival at the school with a burgeoning debt, as all of the schools assets had been laid in Ken Deane's name, with nothing in the bank.
 Another problem was the condition of the school grounds; with a loan from the Bank of New South Wales, John had the windows reglazed, repainted and re-roofed school buildings, forming a revitalised school grounds that helped attract new students.